Fahim715/NexBot-Game/README.md

 ## License

 Use or adapt the code however you like.
 No warranty expressed or implied.
-(You can add a formal license here if you prefer, e.g. MIT, Apache 2.0, etc.)

 ---

 *Enjoy exploring the bot logic and feel free to iterate!*